 7 ideas for innovation in banking services

 Australia’s banking industry is ripe for disruptive innovation, and has been for many years.
-Despite continuous attempts at improving financial services, big innovations aren’t on the horizon.
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry provided stark examples into why this is the case.
+Despite continuous attempts at improving financial services, big innovations still aren’t on the horizon.
 As the battlegrounds for mobile and contactless payments are drawn, it is clear the main basis of competition will not be technical – telecommunications or financial – but rather one of customer experience.

 So here are a few areas in which Australia’s financial services have fertile opportunity for innovation, and some questions to help them get there.